cresplanex/bloader/docs/contributing/pull_request.md

 - [ ] Import formatting has been applied using `goimports -local github.com/cresplanex/bloader`.
 - [ ] Linting has been performed using `golangci-lint run`.
 - [ ] Tests have been executed with `gotestsum` and all pass.
+- [ ] The proto formatting is done and there is no destructive detection (if applicable).
 - [ ] Documentation has been updated (if applicable).
 - [ ] CI checks pass successfully.